 - FDI Inflow:

-Mismanagement of public spending remains a serious problem and ultimately hurts implementation of necessary reforms.
-The protection of property rights is weak, and the judicial system lacks both independence and transparency.
+Mismanagement of public spending remains a serious problem and ultimately hurts implementation of needed structural and institutional reforms.
+Protection of property rights is weak, and the judicial system lacks both independence and transparency.
 Legal proceedings are vulnerable to political interference and commonly subject to pervasive corruption.

-The top income and corporate tax rates are 30 percent.
-Other taxes include a goods and services tax (GST) and an interest tax.
-The overall tax burden equals 11.6 percent of total domestic income.
-Government spending has increased to 28.3 percent of GDP.
-The budget deficit remains over 5 percent of GDP, and public debt is equivalent to 60 percent of total domestic output.
+The top individual income and corporate tax rates are 30 percent.
+Other taxes include a goods and services tax and an interest tax.
+The overall tax burden equals 8.8 percent of total domestic income.
+Government spending amounts to 15.7 percent of GDP, and the budget balance continues to be negative.
+Public debt equals about 40 percent of annual domestic output.

-The trade-weighted average tariff rate is prohibitively high at 9.9 percent, and additional non-tariff barriers also severely constrain trade freedom.
-Private investment activity has been weak, and much-needed long-term investment continues to be discouraged by inadequate rule of law and instability.
+Sierra Leone’s average tariff rate is 10.3 percent.
+Foreign investors may not own land, but government policies otherwise do not generally discriminate against foreign investment.
+The government does not screen foreign investment, but long-term investment remains discouraged by the inadequate rule of law.
 The state controls the majority of bank assets, and much of the population operates outside of the formal banking sector.